rust-lang/rust/src/doc/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

 check if a result has *actually* changed after we were forced to re-evaluate it.

-We call this algorithm, for better or worse, the red-green algorithm because nodes in the dependency graph are assigned the color green if we were able to prove that its cached result is still valid and the color red if the result has turned out to be different after re-evaluating it.
+We call this algorithm the red-green algorithm because nodes in the dependency graph are assigned the color green if we were able to prove that its cached result is still valid and the color red if the result has turned out to be different after re-evaluating it.